Updated July 2020

-If you haven’t already heard, Plex is a free media server that enables you to stream all of your media to any device you own – even if you’re not on your home network.
+Plex is a “free” media server that enables you to put all of your media in one library and then stream it across all of your devices, even when you aren’t on your home network.

 You can install Plex Media Server on your PC or NAS (Network Attached Storage) or even on your NVIDIA Shield TV and watch your videos on it.

 But the real power of Plex is to be able to play all of your media anywhere you want – whether you’re at home or on the go.

 And for that, you’re going to need to spend at least a little money.

 Each Plex client app costs $4.99 to use.
 That means, for every device that you want to use Plex on – Android, Android TV, Apple, Roku, PlayStation, Xbox, Fire TV, etc. – you’ll be paying $4.99 for each app.